jdwright555/template-MEANR-app/README.md

 * RServe - must be running in the background to allow the Node API to call R scripts
 * rmongodb - allows R to connect to a MongoDB instance
 * RJSONIO - parses JSON statements into R vectors and vice versa
-* lubridata (this app only) - used for date manipulation by the example script included here, not required by MEANR stack
+* lubridate (this app only) - used for date manipulation by the example script included here, not required by MEANR stack